graphql-nexus/nexus/docs/database-access-with-prisma.md

 sidebar_label: Database Access w/ Prisma
 ---

-This page explains how to use [Prisma](<(https://github.com/prisma/prisma)>) and the [`nexus-prisma`](https://github.com/prisma/nexus-prisma) plugin to connect your GraphQL Nexus resolvers to a database.
+This page explains how to use [Prisma](https://github.com/prisma/prisma) and the [`nexus-prisma`](https://github.com/prisma/nexus-prisma) plugin to connect your GraphQL Nexus resolvers to a database.
 Read more about it in the [announcement article](https://www.prisma.io/blog/using-graphql-nexus-with-a-database-pmyl3660ncst/).

 ## Overview

 ### What is Prisma?

 Prisma is a replacement for traditional ORMs.
 It enables simplified and type-safe database access through the [Prisma client](https://www.prisma.io/client/client-typescript).
 The Prisma client is an auto-generated and type-safe database client.
-Combined with GraphQL Nexus, it provides a powerful solution for implementing GraphQL database access in GraphQL resolvers.
+Combined with GraphQL Nexus, it provides a powerful solution for implementing database access in GraphQL resolvers.

 Prisma currently supports the following databases: